achiewe/rest-countries-api-with-color-theme-switcher/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/) - this resource provided a solution for resolving a specific coding issue i encountered in my project. i found the explanation clear and the suggested pattern highly effective..
+- (https://stackoverflow.com/) - this resource provided a solution for resolving a specific coding issue i encountered in my project. i found the explanation clear and the suggested pattern highly effective..

-- [Example resource 2](https://www.figma.com/) - i utilize Figma as my primary design tool for crafting projects, leveraging its intuitive interface and collaborative features.
+- (https://www.figma.com/) - i utilize Figma as my primary design tool for crafting projects, leveraging its intuitive interface and collaborative features.

 ## Author